TheKJAMP/M4B-Audiobook-Creator/README.md

 - **Drag & Drop Support** - Drop folders directly into the application
 - **Multi-Folder Selection** - Add multiple folders in one operation

-## Screenshots

-*Coming soon - Add screenshots of your application here*

 ## Requirements